Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests: Numerical Evaluations

+\off{To that aim, we consider the following noise model for representing the \ac{pcr} operation. i.e., the element wise mapping $f(\cdot)$ which yields $\myVec{y}=f(\myVec{z})$.
+In particular, the \ac{pcr} measurement operation is modeled via

+where $q\sim\cN\paren{0,\sigma^2}$.} We consider the model used in \cite{ghosh2020compressed} for representing the \ac{pcr} operation, i.e., the element wise mapping $f(\cdot)$ which yields $\myVec{y}=f(\myVec{z})$.
+In particular, the \ac{pcr} measurement operation is modeled via

+where $q$ is a constant and $\{\zeta_i\}_i$ is a set of i.i.d. zero-mean Gaussian random variables with variance $\sigma^2$.

-We assessed the performance of our method using the \ac{pcr}-based COVID-19 test model of \cite{ghosh2020compressed}.
-The elements of the test matrix are chosen such that the rows and columns of $\myMat{A}$ are typical.
-The number of items selected in the first example is $n=105$, out of which $k=5$ items are defective, and with $4$ infection levels.
-The viral load of each defective item is drawn from a uniform distribution between $\left[0,1000\right]$ as in \cite{ghosh2020compressed}.
-The infection level score is based on the following division of this interval into $4$ regions: $[0,50)$ = no; $[50,300)$ = low (borderline); $[300,700)$ = mid; and $>700$ = high.
+The elements of the test matrix are chosen such that the rows and columns of $\myMat{A}$ are typical, and satisfy requirement \ref{itm:Limit} with $L=32$, by generating matrices according to a Bernoulli i.i.d. distribution until a typical matrix is obtained.
+Unless stated otherwise, Algorithm~\ref{alg:recovery} implements recovery in Step 2 via \ac{ls}, and the number of patients considered is $n=105$, out of which $k=5$ are infected.
+The viral load of each defective subject is drawn from a uniform distribution between $\left[0,1000\right]$ as in \cite{ghosh2020compressed}.
+The infection level score is based on a division of this interval into $4$ regions with thresholds $[\tau_1, \tau_2, \tau_3] = [50, 300, 700]$, namely, $[0,50)$ = no; $[50,300)$ = low (borderline); $[300,700)$ = mid; and $>700$ = high.
+The threshold of 300 is the recommended threshold according to the \ac{cdc} guidelines \cite{yelin2020evaluation}.
+We average over 1000 Monte Carlo simulations.
+We choose $q = 0.95$ and $\sigma=0.01$.

+The recovery performance of the proposed Algorithm~\ref{alg:recovery} is compared to upper and lower bounds on \ac{ml} recovery in \ac{gt} theory.
+These bounds represent the necessary and the sufficient number of test pools $\Noutputs$ one has to use in order to be able to guarantee accurate detection of which of the subjects are infected, respectively, assuming a noiseless \ac{gt} model as detailed in Subsection~\ref{subsec:Noiseless}~\cite{atia2012boolean}.
+The \ac{ml} lower bound is